Agrigento Sicily, Italy Travel Guide

 Combine Agrigento with a few days in Trapani to explore salt pans, the medieval hilltop town of Erice, and a ferry trip to the Egadi Islands.

-After Agrigento, travel east to Syracuse, Noto, and Catania for diverse historical and natural experiences.
+After Agrigento, travel east to Syracuse, Noto, and Catania for diverse both historical and natural experiences.

 Strategic spots for continuing your journey throughout Sicily.

-Access to salt pans, a wine region, and the beautiful Egadi Islands.
+Access to areas for evaporating salt from seawater, a wine region, and the beautiful Egadi Islands.

 Sicily features an excellent bus network connecting Agrigento to many municipalities and major cities.